 Most rooms feel run-of-the-mill, but the views, beds, and bathrooms are above average.

-The rooms are a bit drab and run-of-the-mill compared to the rest of the property, but all the essentials are there: fully stocked minibars, flat-screen TVs, , and good-sized bathrooms.
+All the essentials are here: fully stocked minibars, flat-screen TVs, and good-sized bathrooms.

 The hotel has seven room types that differ mainly by view and floor space, ranging from about 400 square feet to 710 square feet.
 The largest and most impressive rooms are Corner Suites, which have nice views of the ocean and Intracoastal Waterway, plus pull-out sofas.
 They are also the only rooms designed to sleep four people (every other room sleeps two).

 Club Level Suites on the top three floors (33 to 36) come with Executive Lounge access.
 The lounge has an outdoor patio with excellent views and serves free breakfast in the mornings.